sebastianvitterso/tdt4250/project/README.md

 To add another, simply drag from the menu on the right a `new Registration`, and drop it onto the box in the diagram.
 This creates a new registration, which you can click once to select, then once more to edit.
 The input must be formatted as `<NAME NAMESON>:<PHONE NUMBER>` to register correctly.

+To go back and select another bus-route to register on, please close all the tabs except the `AtbDiagram`-tab, before restarting the process.
+This is to ensure consistency.

+### Viewing all registrations
+To view all created registrations, click on `RegistrationsTree` in `representations.aird`.
+This shows a list of all the trips where there is at least one registration, and all of these can be expanded to show the registrations.

+If this list is very long, it's possible to search for a name in the list to find the associated registration.

+## Credits
+Thanks to [Rune Martin Andersen](https://twitter.com/kvisten) for creating [Bartebuss](https://twitter.com/bartebuss), and having an open API.